 Do not add gravel – this could make a poor drainage problem excessively worse.
 If pliantly during spring or summer place a drip irrigation emitter next to the tree trunk.

-- Alternatively, (and probably easier), If your tree is in a nursery container, turn it upside down and gently slide the tree out and separate the roots without overly disturbing the root ball.
-Place the tree in the new container and add more soil no deeper than it was in the original pot.
+- Alternatively, (and probably easier), if your tree is in a nursery container, turn it upside down and gently slide the tree out and separate the roots without overly disturbing the root ball.
+Place the tree in the new container and add more soil, no deeper than it was in the original pot.
 Leave an inch between the soil and the rim of the container, so you’ll have room to water.
-Use a saucer underneath the container to catch any unwanted drips; allow space for easy drainage from the soil.
-If you are wondering when is best to water, stick your finger about an inch into the pot, if the soil feels dry, that’s when you should water.
+Use a saucer underneath the container to catch any unwanted drips; allow space for ease of drainage from the soil.
+If you are wondering when it is best to water, stick your finger about an inch into the pot.
+If the soil feels dry, that’s when you should water.

 If the chilly weather has led to your tree shedding some of its leaves, then a good water and feed will soon have it replacing them.